-Click <Add> to configure IP address for the VLAN interface; click to delete the current IP address, you should remove secondary IP first before deleting the primary IP address;
+Click <Add> to configure IP address for the VLAN interface; click to delete the current IP address, you should remove secondary IP first before deleting the primary IP address; click <Update> to modify the primary IP address of the VLAN interface.

-- ➤ Each Layer-3 VLAN interface supports a maximum of 32 IP addresses. - > IP addresses of the same network segment or different network segments can be configured for each VLAN interface. - > IP addresses of different network segments should be configured for different VLAN interfaces.
+Each Layer-3 VLAN interface supports a maximum of 32 IP addresses.

+- IP addresses of the same network segment or different network segments can be configured for each VLAN interface. - IP addresses of different network segments should be configured for different VLAN interfaces.

-6.3 SNMP v2c
+6.3 SNMPv2c